gpetrousov/compilers/README.md

 ### Other regex symbolx
 - `+`: 1 or more repetitions
-- `.`: represents the wildcard character
+- `.`: represents the wildcard character (match any single character)
 - `?`: zero or one occurrence of the one-character regular expression(match as little as possible): https://stackoverflow.com/questions/8575281/regex-plus-vs-star-difference
 - `\\`: to match a special character
 - `^`: https://stackoverflow.com/questions/16944357/carets-in-regular-expressions